-Have you ever wanted to create a sublimation-type image with an InkJet printer?
-Today I’m trying Siser EasyColor DTV, a new printable HTV to see how it holds up to washing and how vibrant the colors are.
-If you’ve wanted to try printable HTV, this just might be the perfect product for you!
+Have you ever wanted to create a sublimation-style image using an InkJet printer?
+Today I’m testing Siser EasyColor DTV, a printable HTV, to see how vibrant the colors are and how well it holds up after washing.
+If you’ve been curious about printable HTV, this might be the perfect product for you!

 New to printable HTV?
 Learn all about it in my Beginner's Guide!